Center for Ethics and Humanities in the Life Sciences

-Tom Tomlinson's recent projects include an examination of public attitudes toward protection of non-welfare interests in research uses of archived biological samples, and a critique of patients’ “right not to know” their terminal prognosis.
+Tom Tomlinson's recent projects include an examination of public attitudes toward the use of blanket consent to authorize future research uses of clinical or research specimens and data without further consent; appropriation of deidentified specimens and health information collected during medical care for research without consent; and a critique of patients’ “right not to know” their terminal prognosis.

 Stahl D, Tomlinson T. Is there a right not to know?
 Nature Reviews Clinical Oncology.
 2017 May;14(5):259-260.